-Nutanix settled on two main attribution models to get very different information from the same data.
+Nutanix settled on two main marketing and sales attribution models to get very different information from the same data.
 In the source attribution model, the team looks at a one-touch, winner-takes-all scenario—who or what brought the deal to the table.
 In the influence model, they can analyze the data and split the credit between all the factors that influenced the outcome.

 “We do an even touch inference attribution model,” Saumya elaborated.
 “If a prospect is added to a webinar campaign, an EBX campaign, or a boot camp, irrespective of the campaign tactic, they will all get equal attribution credit.
 But,” she added, “If a person is added to an executive briefing, (then) a boot camp, and they got added to an EBX right after, what is the likelihood of an opportunity to close?
 We find patterns between different campaign tactics.
 That’s your key to success.”

 Marketing and sales attribution evolution

 As Nutanix built its attribution processes over time, it realized that change was inevitable.
 The company acquired other firms and also grew on its own.
 Growth required changes to the campaign hierarchies, and the attribution model had to be scalable.
 “No attribution model is perfect from the beginning,” Saumya said.
 There is constant tweaking, changes, and fine-tuning that needs to happen.
 You run your model for some time, you analyze the data, and then you need to go back and tweak it differently.”’